preetkhaturia/Road_Segmentation-/README.md

 Label images should be binary images with 1 for road region and 0 for no road region.
 To create the dataset, run data_creation.py file.
 Add your data in data folder.

+## Any suggestions to improve this repository are welcome!!